MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Reports/Get-MgReportSharePointActivityUserCount.md

 Get the trend in the number of active users.
 A user is considered active if they have executed a file activity (save, sync, modify, or share) or visited a page within the specified time period.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaReportSharePointActivityUserCount](/powershell/module/Microsoft.Graph.Beta.Reports/Get-MgBetaReportSharePointActivityUserCount?view=graph-powershell-beta)

 ## SYNTAX

 ### Get (Default)